flutter/website/src/content/app-architecture/case-study/index.md

 The Compass app's architecture most resembles the [MVVM design pattern][], as described on the [recommended architecture][] page.
-This architecture case-study demonstrates how to implement the "Home" feature of the compass app.
+This architecture case study demonstrates how to implement the "Home" feature of the compass app.
 This screen displays user account information and a list of the user's saved trips.
-From this screen you can logout, open detailed trip pages, delete saved trips, and navigate to the first page of the core app flow, which allows the user to build a new itinerary.
+From this screen you can log out, open detailed trip pages, delete saved trips, and navigate to the first page of the core app flow, which allows the user to build a new itinerary.